kohlschutter/junixsocket/src/site/markdown/dependency.md

 (2) This is optional, and forcibly disables the use of SSL.
 Since the connection is local, there's no point in encrypting the communication.
 Disabling SSL may improve performance.

+## Specifying dependencies in third-party apps

+### DBeaver

+[DBeaver](https://dbeaver.io) is an Open-Source universal database tool.
+To use junixsocket with DBeaver, for example to connect to PostgreSQL or MySQL databases, add junixsocket to the corresponding driver settings.

+Select "Connect by URL" (not Host), then specify a JDBC URL from the variants above.
+Click "Driver properties" and adjust the driver properties as instructed above.

+In the "Connect to a database" dialog, click "Edit Driver Settings".
+Under the "Libraries" tab, then add both `junixsocket-common` and `junixsocket-native-common` dependencies via "Add Artifact" each; make sure to copy the full `<dependency>...</dependency>` XML fragment from the _Common dependency_ section above.
+Afterwards, click "Download/Update" to ensure the drivers are accessible.

 # Compatibility of future versions

 We have documented some [Compatibility Considerations](compatibility.html), please keep them in mind before updating your dependencies.